Fresh, Fast & Healthy.

 What are your favorite leisure time activities?

-Sailing, golf, and being with my family and friends.
+Sailing, golf, hiking in parks and being with my family and friends.

 Please describe your family.

-I’ve been blissfully married for 36 years.
+I’ve been blissfully married for 46 years.
 We have four great kids who are each unique and fun to be with.
+We are up to 6 grandkids and every day with them is a blessing and a joy.

 Is your family involved with the company, and if so, how?